Aman for all seasons

 There are 84 rooms; the Deluxe Rooms (71sqm) face the Imperial Palace Gardens and have a combined living and bedroom area, have lounge chairs, day bed and a writing desk.
 The Premier Rooms (80sqm) overlook the Tokyo Skytree and have a larger foyer.
 The Suites (141sqm) are larger with a dining table.
 The Corner Suites (121sqm) have superb views and have a separate living and dining room.
 The Aman Suites (157sqm) provide the best views over the Imperial Palace Gardens and Skytree.

 The hotel has a main restaurant, The Restaurant by Aman, which serves Mediterranean cuisine with Asian dishes, a Wine Cellar with 1,200 wines on offer, the Cafe by Aman offering an indoor/outdoor space.
-There is a 2,500 sq meter spa, swimming pool, fitness center, cigar lounge and library.
+There is a 2,500 sq metre spa, swimming pool, fitness centre, cigar lounge and library.